Rider, Lawn Tractor, Garden Tractor: What’s the Difference?

 What’s the Difference between Lawn and Garden Tractors?

-Some retailers use the terms “lawn tractor,” “riding mower” and “garden tractor” interchangeably.
+Some retailers use the terms “lawn tractor,” “riding lawn mower” and “garden tractor” interchangeably.
 But they’re not the same.
 Find out what their differences are below.

 Rear-Engine Riding Mowers